arriemeijer-creator/AeroJAX/README.md

 ## What makes AeroJAX different?
-Most CFD software is batch‑oriented: simulations are configured, run to completion, and results are analysed afterwards.
-If you want to change the mesh or try a different turbulence model - you start over.
+Most CFD software is batch‑oriented: simulations are configured, run to completion, and analysed afterwards.
+Changing anything means starting over.

-AeroJAX is an interactive CFD framework in which solver parameters, boundary conditions, and immersed geometries can be modified during runtime without restarting the simulation.
-Most parameters can be modified during time integration with immediate effect.
-You can:
+AeroJAX is an interactive CFD framework in which solver parameters, boundary conditions, and immersed geometries can be modified during runtime — without restarting the simulation.

-- Draw an obstacle with your mouse - the solver injects it on the next timestep using Brinkman penalisation.
+- Draw an obstacle with your mouse — the solver injects it on the next timestep using Brinkman penalisation.
 - Drag a NACA airfoil across the domain with a slider and watch the wake evolve in real time.
-- Pressure solvers (FFT, Conjugate Gradient, Multigrid, or Neural Operator) can be swapped without restarting the simulation.
+- Pressure solvers (FFT, Conjugate Gradient, Multigrid, or Neural Operator) can be swapped mid-simulation without restarting.
 - Toggle LES models (Smagorinsky / dynamic Smagorinsky) on the fly.
 - Inject dye at any point and watch it advect.
 - Record video or export frames with one click.

 AeroJAX is built on JAX, making each solver step end-to-end differentiable.
 You can run gradient‑based inverse design (optimise an airfoil shape to minimise drag) without writing a separate adjoint solver.

 The framework is CPU‑optimised for real-time performance.
 Typical performance reaches ~297 FPS at 512×96 on a laptop CPU.
-No GPU required for smaller grids.
+No GPU is required for smaller grids.

 ## Quick start